Hamstak/rocketLog/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/hamstak/rocketlog)](https://goreportcard.com/report/github.com/hamstak/rocketlog)

 # rocketlog
-Open source tool for collectivizing, storing and parsing logs.
+Open source tool for collecting, storing and parsing logs.

 ## Running Tests
 To run the tests you will need add `elasticsearch` to the hostfile pointing to the ip address that your docker-machine is running on.